A Little Bit About Me

 ABOUT THE DOGS IN MY NOVELS

+I don't write silly dogs.
+They're true to life.
+Sometimes frustrating.
+Sometimes noisy.
+Sometimes quirky.
+Sometimes heoric.
+But always lovable.
 I believe 'my dog characters' provide not only a human quality to my stories (yes, I said that), but an added richness and depth.
 I hope you agree.

-ABOUT THE SOCIAL ISSUES I EXPLORE
+ABOUT THE SOCIAL ISSUES

 I believe whole-heartedly in the strength of the community that comes together to make a difference.
-I hope you will appreciate this aspect of my writing and explore how you might join a cause you believe in.
+I hope you will appreciate this aspect of my writing and explore how you might support a cause you believe in.